 No, probably not.
-Like we just stated, your new one-hour crown might be essentially identical to one your dentist would otherwise have placed using conventional technique.
+Like we just stated, your new one-hour crown might be essentially identical to one your dentist would otherwise have placed using a conventional technique.

-Does the type of all-ceramic crown that will be placed make an acceptable choice for your tooth?
+Does the type of 1-hour all-ceramic crown that will be placed make an acceptable choice for your tooth?

 As mentioned above, single-visit, 1-hour crowns are a type of all-ceramic restoration.
 Additionally, they have a monolithic construction, referring to the fact that they are milled out of a single block of ceramic.
-And while this type of construction does have some substantial advantages, it also has some distinct trade offs.
+And while this type of construction does have some substantial advantages, it also has some distinct trade-offs.

 Use the link above and educate yourself about this type of crown while keeping your own situation in mind.
 Then quiz your dentist as to if or why not your concerns can be expected to be an issue.